 Units are assessed by a mix of coursework, practical assessments, exams, case studies and project work.
 Emphasis is placed on the development of critical evaluation and research skills with the use of formative assessments throughout the programme of study.

 Developmental feedback will enable you to widen the range of your academic skills as you progress through the programme.

 Where can I go from here?

 Masters graduates could progress to a career in lecturing, equestrian training, research support, equestrian journalism and performance analysis or alternatively you may choose to progress to study at doctorate level.

 • Applied Animal Behaviour Science

 BSc (Hons) in a Science-related programme at 2:2 or above

-For more information about this course please email Lorna Cameron on email@example.com
+For more information about this course please email Natalie Stones on firstname.lastname@example.org

 The government has introduced postgraduate loans for those undertaking postgraduate study, so now you can afford to study at the next level.
 Find out more here.